weirdfishes/weirdfishes.github.io/pages/videogames.md

 ---
-title: games
+title: Games
 layout: page
 permalink: /games
 ---

-# Video Games

-I've been playing video games since I can remember.
+I've been playing video games for as long as I can remember.
 These are some of my favorites.

 ![5x5](/assets/img/5x5_games.png)